GLOBAL MARKETS-Asian shares advance as vaccine, recovery hopes triumph soft U.S. data | Business

 GLOBAL MARKETS-Asian shares advance as vaccine, recovery hopes triumph soft U.S. data

-Asian shares advanced on Thursday as markets' euphoric mood over COVID-19 vaccines and the prospects of more political predictability and economic stimulus under the incoming Biden administration overrode a slate of weak U.S. economic data.
-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.3% while Japan's Nikkei gained 0.6%.
+Asian shares advanced on Thursday as market euphoria over COVID-19 vaccines and expectations a Biden administration would deliver more economic stimulus and political predictability overrode a slate of weak U.S. economic data.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.39% while Japan's Nikkei gained 0.91%.

-U.S. S&P 500 future rose 0.2% in Thursday's Asian trade while Nasdaq futures rallied 0.4%.
-MSCI's broadest gauge of the world's shares covering 49 markets added 0.1% to bring its gains so far this month to 12.7%, on course to make its biggest monthly gain on record.
+European stock futures eked out gains of 0.30% before the start of cash equity trading.
+MSCI's broadest gauge of the world's shares covering 49 markets added 0.15%, bringing gains so far this month to 12.8%, on course for a record monthly increase.

 The rally started after Democrat Joe Biden's U.S. election victory earlier this month raised hopes for more government spending to support the pandemic-hit economy and for more policy predictability after four years of Donald Trump's presidency.
 "Reduced policy uncertainties are helping markets.
 It will be easier for companies to make capital expenditures," said Arihiro Nagata, general manager of global investment at Sumitomo Mitsui Bank.

-"I think a lot of people got ahead of themselves imagining that the recovery was taking shape.
-To me the recovery isn't taking shape until we have a viable vaccine," said Justin Lederer, Treasury analyst and trader at Cantor Fitzgerald.
-But investors also noted markets will remain awash with cash to invest, with the world's central banks ready to provide more support for the pandemic-stricken economy.

-Minutes from the U.S. Federal Reserve's last policy meeting showed policymakers consider giving markets a better steer on how long they will continue to buy bonds to provide support to an economy under siege from a resurgence of coronavirus infections.
-"It's somewhat out of character that they mention taking this step "fairly soon" when they haven’t begun a discussion of this with the public," wrote Michael Feroli, chief U.S. economist at J.P.
+Minutes from the Fed's last policy meeting showed policymakers consider giving markets a better steer on how long they will continue to buy bonds to support an economy under siege from new coronavirus infections.
+"It's somewhat out of character that they mention taking this step 'fairly soon' when they haven't begun a discussion of this with the public," wrote Michael Feroli, chief U.S. economist at J.P.
 Morgan in New York.

 - READ MORE ON: